LinuxLab-ESGI/Windows-Live/README.md

 ## Download

-You can download the disk image right here :
+You can download the raw disk image right here :
 `WIP...`

 ## Installation